AFSBn-Africa mechanic: it’s important we keep all equipment fully mission capable 24/7

 |0

-This work, AFSBn-Africa mechanic: it’s important we keep all equipment fully mission capable 24/7 [Image 3 of 3], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFSBn-Africa mechanic: it’s important we keep all equipment fully mission capable 24/7, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-AFSBn-Africa mechanic: it’s important we keep all equipment fully mission capable 24/7

 LEAVE A COMMENT